LOPT: Learning Optimal Pigovian Tax in Sequential Social Dilemmas: Externality in MARL

-The social welfare of the scenario is defined as a global long-term $\gamma$-discount payoff as follows: where the $x_i(s^t,a_i^t)$ shows the influence of agent $i$ on other agents in the scenario, and \textbf{x} is the joint influence $\{x_i\}_{i=1}^N$.
-Nevertheless, in such a setting, each agent's behavior must influence the rewards of other agents.
-As a result, social welfare is equivalent to:
+The social welfare of the scenario is defined as a global long-term $\gamma$-discount payoff as follows:

+where $x_i(s^t,a_i^t)$ represents the influence of agent $i$ on other agents in the scenario, and $\mathbf{x}$ denotes the joint influence $\{x_i\}_{i=1}^N$.
+In this setting, each agent's behavior inevitably affects the rewards of other agents.
+Consequently, social welfare is equivalent to:

-The optimal joint policy leads to the following social welfare:
+The optimal joint policy yields the following social welfare:

-where $\textbf{a}^*$ is the optimal joint action from the optimal joint policy.
-From Definition~\ref{lemma:definition}, the externality of the agent $i$ can be defined as follows:
+where $\mathbf{a}^*$ represents the optimal joint action derived from the optimal joint policy.
+According to Definition~\ref{lemma:definition}, the externality of agent $i$ can be defined as follows:

-where $\textbf{a}_{-i}$ is the joint action without $a_i$ and $a_i$ is the current action of agent $i$.
-From the \eqref{eq:self-interested utilty}, an Optimal Pigovian Tax reward shaping can be proposed to solve the externality in MARL to solve the social dilemmas.
-The optimal Pigovian tax based reward shaping can be written as follows:
+where ${\mathbf{a}_{-i}}^*$ represents the joint optimal action excluding $a_i$, and $a_i$ is the current action of agent~$i$.
+Based on \eqref{eq:self-interested utilty}, an Optimal Pigovian Tax reward shaping approach can be proposed to address externalities in MARL and resolve social dilemmas.
+The optimal Pigovian tax-based reward shaping can be expressed as:

-The agent $i$ receives a reward with the reward shaping: which will succeed in internalizing the externality.
+The agent $i$ receives a modified reward with the reward shaping: